mateusgiroletti/fullstack-afiliados/frontend/README.md

 To use the application it is recommended to have docker installed, so it is not necessary to install the database and other utilities found in the docker-compose file.

-Clone this project on your favorite dir and change to backend dir:
+Clone this project on your favorite dir and change to frontend dir:

 ```console
 cd frontend